jonasley/revolut-to-wiso/README.md

 # revolut-to-wiso
-Scripts that format lists of transactions form Revolut and Koinly to WISO.
+Scripts that format lists of transactions form Revolut and Koinly, making them import-able to WISO tax software.

 ---